jmanthony3/Archimedes/inbox.md

 * Tate will email Alex to add me to the Cengage course.
 * Get the six topics to Tate by the end of the week.
 * Come to 3422 tomorrow for class introductions.

+---

+# SEM (Jeol) with Maria @ CERE (20220930T10:55)
+Do not need Jeol for project, need Zeiss; however, Sam is using it for research.
+Unknown when he will be done, but hopefully before Continuum that we can work with Zeiss after class.